book project

 Book project, in progress

 What did the rural revolutionary conflicts of the twentieth century do to the societies they swept through?
-This book argues that revolutionary mobilization—the wartime recruitment of ordinary people into revolutionary political organizations—was a fundamental and overlooked source of durable social change in revolutionary conflicts.
-In cases where revolutionaries took power, mobilization was at the heart of the “communist route to modernity:” pulling rural people into new organizations, networks, and identities that transformed their relationship to the state.
-This created loyalty, or intrinsic motivations, and altered principal-agent relationships.
+This book argues that revolutionary mobilization—the wartime recruitment of ordinary people into revolutionary political organizations—was a fundamental and overlooked source of durable social change after revolutionary conflicts.
+In cases where revolutionaries took power, mobilization was at the heart of the “communist route to modernity:” pulling rural people unevenly into new organizations, networks, and identities that transformed their relationship to the state.
+This altered principal-agent relationships that had vexed colonial and pre-modern states.
 We see traces of these effects even where revolutionaries were defeated.
+Mobilization was modernization.

 Drawing on original genealogical data collected through community partnerships in heavily mobilized parts of Laos and Thailand, the book illustrates how mobilization during violent conflicts reshaped inequalities, social networks, and relationships between states and societies across generations.
 Mobilization conferred skills and networks that persisted long after conflicts ended.
 These were transmitted through families and communities to descendants who never experienced the revolution directly, facilitating an expansion of the scope of interactions between states and societies.